 Plants and vegetation can increase indoor humidity, but a large quantity is needed for a significant impact.
 Plant walls are an excellent way to improve indoor air humidity and are installed more frequently in high-end buildings.

-Humidity recovery in ventilation systems uses heat exchangers to transfer heat and moisture from the outgoing air to the incoming air.
+Humidity recovery in comfort ventilation systems uses heat exchangers to transfer heat and moisture from the outgoing air to the incoming air.
 This helps maintain comfortable humidity levels indoors while minimizing energy consumption.

 Humidity recovery with adsorption rotors has a 60-90% humidity recovery efficiency, which remains pretty constant in all conditions.
 Humidity can be recovered even at slight differences in humidity levels between outdoor and indoor air.